Regional Anesthesiology & Acute Pain Medicine Fellowship

 We offer a focused and comprehensive 12-month training program for our fellows.

 We have a strong curriculum to meet the fellow’s Acute Pain Medicine training requirements.
-We generally follow the American Society of Regional Anesthesia and Pain Medicine Fellowship guideline, but because this is not an ACGME-accredited fellowship yet, we freely adapt this guideline to suit the individual needs of the fellow and the institution where he or she plans to practice.
+We generally follow the American Society of Regional Anesthesia and Pain Medicine Fellowship guideline, and we freely adapt this guideline to suit the individual needs of the fellow and the institution where he or she plans to practice.
 The emphasis is on being able to manage any clinical acute pain situation and to establish and maintain a mature Acute Pain Service.

 Mission

-Our fellowship's mission is to teach cutting-edge and safe and effective pain management skills to a new and diverse generation of anesthesiologists.
+Our fellowship's mission is to teach cutting-edge, safe and effective pain management skills to a new and diverse generation of anesthesiologists.

 The Acute Pain Medicine Division